TÜRKÇE

 TR-EU High Level Transport Dialogue has been revitalized during the visit of Mrs. Violeta Bulc, European Commissioner for Mobility and Transport, to our country on 5-6 July 2017.
 The Ministerial level meeting was realized on 27 November 2017 in Brussels.
 On 20 April 2018, Mrs. Bulc revisited Türkiye a Ministerial meeting and a field visit to Halkalı-Kapıkule Railway Line, constructed with EU funds, were realized.
 The groundbreaking ceremony of Halkalı-Kapıkule Railway Line was held on September 25, 2019 in Edirne.

 On 15 January 2019, a high level dialogue with a comprehensive agenda was realized at Deputy Minister level, and a meeting between Bulc and Mehmet Cahit Turhan, Minister of Transport and Infrastructure at the time, was held on 5 February 2019.
 In these meetings, the parties agreed to increase the cooperation.
-The EU Foreign Affairs Council adopted conclusions on the Turkish drilling activities in the Eastern Mediterranean, deciding to suspend negotiations on the Comprehensive Air Transport Agreement and agreed not to hold further meetings of the EU-Türkiye high-level dialogues including transport dialogue.
+On 15 July 2019, the Council of Foreign Affairs of the EU decided not to hold further meetings of the EU-Türkiye high-level dialogues and to suspend negotiations on the Comprehensive Air Transport Agreement referring to Türkiye’s drilling activities in the Eastern Mediterranean.

 RELEVANT PROJECTS :